 Last week I had a magical experience in San Diego … It involved beautiful people, a red landscape, and ancient tools!

-It was a joy to meet up again with Dr. Norrie—she is an amazing combination of child-like enthusiasm with deep knowledge!
+It was a joy to meet up again with Dr. Norrie—she is an amazing combination of child-like enthusiasm and deep knowledge!
 Together we headed back up to the mountains around the La Jolla Reservation.
 Once again I was struck by how beautiful the area is as we travelled higher and higher looking at the granite bounders and the brightly coloured gabbros.
 It was a windy day, and at one point Norrie had to slam on the brakes when a car-sized tumble weed blew onto the road ahead of us! (this was my first time seeing tumble weeds …) Once we arrived safely we picked up her friend Julie, a local artist who paints beautiful art interpreting plants and maps in her work, and who lives nearby.
 It was Julie who had invited us and was excited to share the colour and history of where she lived.

 Leading us from her house, we took a short drive up to the top of the hill and then proceeded along its ridge.
 To the left we could see down to rolling hills—along which had footpaths meandered—and then, as we came around a bend in the road, a bright red earth suddenly spread out beneath the grass to our right.
 It was a brilliant, bright red that continued with us as we stopped the car and began to walk alongside it.

 This red earth was hard—too hard to dig with a shovel, but a hammer turned it instantly to dust.
 So, with a light tap and a strong grip I carefully collected some samples.
-The red was bright, but the golden mica embedded in it made the colour beautiful.
+The red was bright, but the golden mica embedded in it was what made the colour beautiful.
 This same glitter appears in the pots that have been unearthed from thousands of years ago and I think it’s part of what is so unique about this local colour.

 Given its proximity to an ancient village site of the Luiseño People, we suspect that this red was one that was used traditionally, and the next leg of our adventure furthered that connection.
 After we had explored the ridge and collected a little of the earth, we returned to the village where Julie lives and visited one of her neighbours who is a retired archaeologist.
 Beneath his new home (all the homes in this area were rebuilt after the 2007 forest fire) are old fieldstone foundations from centuries ago; and beneath those are the ancient remains of the Indian’s village, stretching back thousand years.
 The invitation was for us to come and make pigment in the traditional grinding holes around his home.